- Measuring tape

 - String and stakes

 - Hand tamper

-- Long 1×4 or other board to use as a screed
+- or 2-inch by 4-inch by 12-foot board (or other long board to use as a screed)

 - Wood float

 - Magnesium float

 - Plastic mixing tub, concrete mixer, or wheelbarrow

 How to Pour Concrete the Right Way

 Successfully pouring a concrete patio or driveway requires detailed site prep, planning, and careful finishing.

 Learning to pour concrete may save money and build your skills, but without proper equipment and attention to detail, the results can look far from professional.
 Concrete—generally a combination of cement, sand, gravel, and water—can be tricky to mix and manipulate.
 Moreover, its fairly quick-drying constitution tends to make any mess-ups permanent.